 HEATHER has sung at folk clubs, festivals and concerts in the UK, Germany, Denmark, USA, Canada, Thailand and Australia, solo a capella and with various musicians for nearly 30 years and is a regular visitor to the recording studio.

-Her latest solo CD Here Comes The Day is now available at heatherinnes.com.
+Her latest solo CDs Here Comes The Day and Finding My Song are available at heatherinnes.com.

 ” a very impressive piece of work.
 Its starkness, and the reverence contained in the vocal delivery lift it on to another plane..
 An honest, engaging collection..”